brianritchie1312/icat.ansible/README.md

 2.Download or clone this repository

-3.Move contents to '/etc/ansible/roles/Icat-Ansible'

-You can place the role anywhere else but make sure to specify the path in 'etc/ansible/ansible.cfg' under 'roles_path = {PATH TO DIR CONTAINING ROLE}' eg.

-	[defaults]
-	roles_path = ~/

-Or use

-	printf '[defaults]\nroles_path = ../' > /etc/ansible/ansible.cfg

-4.Modify config.yml and yml files in 'defaults/' as desired
+3.Modify config.yml and yml files in 'defaults/' as desired

-5.Add hosts to 'etc/ansible/hosts'
+4.Add hosts to 'tests/inventory'

-Or 'tests/inventory'

-6a.Navigate to role directory and run:
+5.Navigate to role directory and run:

-	ansible-playbook -i tests/inventory tests/test.yml
+	ANSIBLE_CONFIG=ansible.cfg ansible-playbook -i tests/inventory tests/test.yml

-If you put hosts in '/etc/ansible/hosts' you can just run

-	ansible-playbook tests/test.yml
+If you are running on localhost, you may need to add

+	--connection=local

 If you are running on remote hosts, add hostname to inventory and run add the following options